enderandpeter/wpgithooks/README.md

 For multisite, the `wp-config.php` is searched for the new (`deploy`) site name and replaces it with the URL for the current SQL file's site name.
 Before the database search and replace runs, the SQL file needs the old URL in wp-config.php.
 This is because the old site will still be defined in the database and wp-cli will think that the wp-config.php with the new site name is not for the current database.
 After the database gets the new site name, `post-checkout` sets `wp-config.php` to the new site name, completing the setup.

-`wp-addons.example.php` is an example configuration file for defining the themes and plugins to be managed for your site. `install.sh` will copy it to `wp-addons.php` in the main project if that file does not already exist.
+`wp-addons.php.example` is an example configuration file for defining the themes and plugins to be managed for your site. `install.sh` will copy it to `wp-addons.php` in the main project if that file does not already exist.

-`wp-cli.example.yml` is an example configuration file for wp-cli that makes sure the `.htaccess` file is actually recreated.
+`wp-cli.yml.example` is an example configuration file for wp-cli that makes sure the `.htaccess` file is actually recreated.
 Copy this to `uploads/.setup/wp-cli.yml`.

 `setup.bat` will setup the git hooks into the WordPress uploads folder on Windows.
 The `_WORDPRESS_DIR` environment variable can be set to the location of the WordPress directory, or it can be entered when prompted.
 The script will create softlinks for the hooks and copy the example scripts to their main locations.